 Having explained just how easily things can go wrong with Mirror Wills, what can you do about it and how can we at Atheneys Law & Finance help you to protect your loved ones and ensure you have peace of mind once your new Will has been signed?

 Whilst no one size fits all, there are some basic principles that would give you far more protection than a Mirror Will can.
 The first thing is for us to meet with you and find out just what it is you want to achieve.
-Is it straightforward or as is often the case once will drill down, somewhat more complicated?
+Is it straightforward or as is often the case once we drill down, somewhat more complicated?

 We have moved away from a traditional office setup.
 This means we can keep our overheads down and pass on that saving to you.
 We do this by visiting you, not the other way around as many lawyers still do.
 This means you can be at ease and relax in your own home.
 It also means you can get hold of any documents we may need to see, either identification or existing legal documents.